bvalosek/billy/README.md

 #### `Container#registerClass(tag, T)`

 Store a class in the container.
-Every time `tag` dependency is resolved, a fresh instance of the class is instantiated, with its constructor parameters injected.
+Every time the `tag` dependency is resolved, a fresh instance of the class is instantiated, with its constructor parameters injected.